 T1D also requires Nate and Elise to test their blood sugar by pricking their fingers for blood six or more times a day.
 They must carefully balance their food intake and their exercise to help regulate their blood sugar levels, in an attempt to avoid hypoglycemic (low blood sugar) and hyperglycemic (high blood sugar) reactions, which can be life threatening.
 For example, at our session, Elise tested her blood sugar and it was 113.
 Since that was a good number for her, she did not have to make any corrections at that time.
 Nate then tested his blood sugar and it was 71, which is slightly low for him so he then treated with a glucose Quick Stick to help bring his blood sugar up.
 If either of their blood sugar levels had been high, they would have had to administer a calculated dose of insulin through their OmniPod to help bring their blood sugar level down.
 When you have T1D, you are always calculating – carbs, correction factors, insulin to carb ratios and the list goes on.
 Many times those living with T1D find that even though they strive for tight blood sugar control and follow their meal plan and insulin schedule, they still experience rapid fluctuations in their blood glucose.
 It’s important to note that those fluctuations do not mean the person with diabetes has done anything wrong.
 Many factors, including stress, hormone changes, periods of growth, and illness can easily cause blood sugar to swing out of control making T1D very difficult to manage.

 I encourage you to read Nate’s and Elise’s diagnosis stories and be ready with some tissues.
 Every. single. time.
 I read them, I can’t help but cry.
-These T1D Superheroes and their families fight 24/7/365 against a disease that is very unpredictable and requires constant and careful management (see what a typical day for Elise looks like).
+These T1D Superheroes and their families fight 24/7/365 against a disease that is very unpredictable and requires constant and careful management.
 They also continue to have hope for a cure in their lifetime and are dedicated JDRF volunteers bringing awareness to T1D through their blogs (Nate’s Mom, Elise’s Mom) and raising significant funds through the JDRF Walk to Cure Diabetes.

 JDRF is the leading global organization focused on T1D research.
 Driven by passionate, grassroots volunteers connected to children, adolescents, and adults with this disease, JDRF is the largest charitable supporter of T1D research.
 The goal of JDRF is to improve the lives of every person affected by T1D by accelerating progress on the most promising opportunities for curing, better treating, and preventing the disease.
 JDRF will not rest until T1D is fully conquered.
 Learn more by visiting www.jdrf.org.